7d9/Execard-Selfbot/README.md

 - A: Alucard uses some windows features from modules.
 Example windll from ctypes. windll is used to add the console title.
 You can remove the title setters in-order to fix it.
 - Q: **`TypeError: __new__() got an unexpected keyword argument 'deny_new'`**
 - A: This error occured on an old installation of discord.py to fix simply run :`pip install -U discord.py` this updates discord.py!

-# Credits

-Credits to Syz#6631 and coats.#4321 for helping make this. also Thanks to Alucard, Exeter, PH-SB, Lucifer, and TNO selfbots for giving me the Idea to put them together to make a great Selfbot.

 ## WARNING